 We highly value our amazing volunteers who make our work possible.
 But if volunteering isn’t for you, or your schedule is too hectic to donate your time, there are plenty of other ways you can support our mission.

-Habitat HM builds affordable housing, but construction is expensive.
+Habitat HMD builds affordable housing, but construction is expensive.
 Your monetary donation helps ensure that we’re able to continue our work on these build sites.
-Every dollar donated to Habitat HM goes directly into our build fund so we can continue building houses that families within our community will one day call home.
+Every dollar donated to Habitat HMD goes directly into our build fund so we can continue building houses that families within our community will one day call home.

 As we love to brag, we have some of the highest performing ReStores in Canada.
 That’s all thanks to donations from people like you, that help us remain so successful.
 We rely on your donations, so we want to help you out in any way we can.
 Like offering free donation pickup and a charitable tax receipt on donations of any value.